Full frame vs crop sensor cameras

 In most cases, you’ll see a 1- or 2-stop improvement in high ISO performance when comparing a full frame sensor with a crop sensor.

 That being said, many of the newer models of APS-C cameras have a much improved ISO performance.
-They also have very aggressive noise reduction.
+They also have very aggressive noise reduction, which helps produce less gritty images from the camera in low light.

 If you’re used to shooting on an even smaller sensor (like a smartphone), you might be quite impressed with the low light performance of some of the higher-end crop sensor cameras.